Vibration Damping in Underactuated Cable-suspended Artwork -- Flying Belt Motion Control: Conclusion

 \section{Conclusion}

 The refurbishment of the control system resulted in enhanced modularity, greater cost-effectiveness, and simplified scalability of the overall solution.
 The upgraded motion control algorithms significantly reduced residual oscillations, thereby improving both the responsiveness and interactivity of the kinetic installation.
-Future research may focus on exploring various feedback control architectures, with the aim of further improving motion performance and robustness in the presence of external disturbances.
+Future research may focus on exploring various feedback control architectures, either by combining the camera with a belt motion estimator or by employing load cells to measure tension forces in the suspended cables.
+The main goal is to further improve motion performance and robustness, especially in the presence of external disturbances.